pokkyy/TDS3301_DM_Assignment1/README.md

 # Data Mining Assignment 1
 > TDS3301 Assignment 1 || Year 3 Trimester 1

+1211300373_DM_Assignment1_PrepEDA refers to the dataset prepation and EDA.

+1211300373_DM_Assignment1_DM refers to the association rule mining portion.

 Exploration of 4 exploratory questions to be answered via association rule mining

 # Problem Questions